haidaraM/ansible-playbook-grapher/README.md

 - Highlighting of all the related nodes of a given node when clicking or hovering.
 Example: Click on a role to select all its tasks when `--include-role-tasks` is set.
-- A double click on a node opens its corresponding file or folders depending on if it's the playbook, a play, a task or a role.
+- A double click on a node opens the corresponding file or folder depending whether if it's a playbook, a play, a task or a role.
 By default, the browser will open folders and download files since it may not be able to render the YAML file.
   Optionally, you can
   set [the open protocol to use VSCode](https://code.visualstudio.com/docs/editor/command-line#_opening-vs-code-with-urls)